irenecortinovis/PET-Coincidences-Compton/macro/code/README-MyAnalysis.md

 * Pushback current ``Hit`` info to the vectors of the struct at the position "eventID" of the vector of structs

-* increase number of different crystals if
+* increase number of different crystals in each rsector if

     * processName is compton OR photoelectric